 All 4 of these models are protected by the Honda Oil Alert® feature that lets you know when the oil level is getting too low.

-They all have a recoil (pull) starter.
+Each Honda generator here has a recoil (pull) starter.
 The 3 larger models also have an electric start.
 Otherwise, pulling on the cord can be quite a chore on a big machine.
 That said, Honda engines usually start on the first or second pull.

 All 3 larger models have what Honda calls DAVR.
 Quoting Honda: [This model] “uses Honda’s exclusive DAVR (Digital Automatic Voltage Regulator).
 The DAVR is designed to hold the voltage stability within a +/- 1% range during operation.
 This provides more consistent power.”